Occurs when an otherwise unhandled Tap interaction occurs over the hit test area of this element.

-If a user interaction also fires DoubleTapped, Tapped will fire first to represent the first tap, but the second tap won't fire an additional Tapped.
+If a user interaction also raises DoubleTapped, Tapped will be raised first to represent the first tap, but the second tap won't raise an additional Tapped.
 If you want different logic for Tapped versus DoubleTapped, your Tapped handler may need to use app-specific variables and a timer in order to avoid running on interactions that are eventually interpreted as a DoubleTap action.

 The input system processes an action where the user clicks the left mouse button while over the element as a Tapped action.
 The event doesn't fire until the left mouse button is released.
 Mouse input doesn't produce Holding events by default, no matter how long a mouse button is held down, or which button is held.

 For pen devices, touching the pen device to the surface and remaining in one place produces a Hold action.